Cloud Native 101

 Q: Who are the typical customers?

-Alex: HCL Software and SoFy customers and business partners are those who want to get started quickly with Kubernetes, to get the benefits of cloud native technologies for their businesses.
-Our customers utilize SoFy for many purposes including digital solutions, secure devops, security and automation, and platform components and tools, among many more.
+Alex: HCL Software and Marketplace customers and business partners are those who want to get started quickly with Kubernetes, to get the benefits of cloud native technologies for their businesses.
+Our customers utilize Marketplace for many purposes including digital solutions, secure devops, security and automation, and platform components and tools, among many more.
 No prior cloud experience needed!

 -